AhmedSaid3617/ArrayShifter/README.md

-c Program that shifts an array to the left or right by a certain amount.
+C program that shifts an array to the left or right by a certain amount.